unbelievableflavour/Cotton/Docs/CottonScript.md

 ```lua
 config.useFastLoader = false
 ```
 Controls the usage of cached files.
 Levels will automatically be cached when tthe cache is not being used.
 The default value  is `false`.
 When set to `true` the cached levels will be used.
 This will increase performance on actual device.
+More information about the caching levels is found in the [https://github.com/unbelievableflavour/Cotton](Cotton Readme)

 ```lua
 config.playerType = "grid"